How to Set Sales Targets Without Historical Data: A Step-by-Step Guide for New Founders

 Then figure out about how much of it you can catch in the first year.
 To get this, conduct in-depth research on rivals and consumers.

-Analyze Team Capability (From the Top Down):
+Step 2: Analyze Your Team Capability From the Top Down:

 Begin with your sales team.
 How many salespersons do you have?
 How many people can one person interact with in a day or week?
 How many of them are they able to turn into clients?